MagnusThome/Capacitive-Rainmeter/README.md

 The code as it is now keeps the sensor at around 35 degrees celsius.
 I don't know if that's the optimal temperature to for example keep snow melting and drying of rain not too fast and not too slow.
 I have a sensor installed and log it in Homeassistant and I might tweak the code as time goes by.

+Why a capacitive sensor?
+I've used these common resistive sensors that have copper traces that the rain falls on.
+The problem is these boards tend to wear down after a while due to oxidization.
+There are tricks to minimze the problems, reducing the current and the time current is flowing, but in the end you still have metal and electical current in a harsh environment.
+But a capactivie sensor is totally electrically isolated from the rain and dampness.
+No external parts of metal, removing any wear or tear in an outdoor environment.

 work in progress....